wfoster92/Quartileback/README.md

-# degeneracy
+# Quartileback

-An app for gambling and sports analytics
+An app for sports analytics